jagadeesh2k07/fakeaccdetect/README.md

 # Fake Account Detection Platform — Security Analytics Dashboard 🛡️📊

 A modern, client-side fraud detection interface built to identify suspicious social media profiles through behavioral scoring, risk classification, and visual analytics.
-This standalone web app is designed as a polished security dashboard for desktop or local network deployment inside offline review environments.
+This standalone web app is designed as a polished security dashboard for desktop or local network deployment inside offline review of environments.

 ---